abdolence/redacter-rs/README.md

 ### Google Cloud Platform DLP

-To be able to use GCP DLP you need to authenticate using `gcloud auth application-default login` or provide a service account key using `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+To be able to use GCP DLP you need to:

+- authenticate using `gcloud auth application-default login` or provide a service account key using `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+- provide a GCP project id using `--gcp-project-id` option.

 ### AWS Comprehend